Childhood immunizations in the United States: Risks and safety monitoring

-As with all medications, vaccines are continually monitored for safety, and like any medication, vaccines can cause side effects.
+As with all medications, vaccines can cause side effects.
 The side effects of vaccination are typically minor and go away within a few days.
-There is a risk that the child could have a severe allergic reaction, but these reactions are rare.
-However, a decision not to immunize a child also involves risk and could put the child and others who come into contact with him or her at risk of contracting a potentially deadly disease.
+There is a risk that the child could have a severe reaction, but these reactions are rare.
+However, a decision not to immunize a child also involves risk and could put the child and others who come into contact with him or her at risk of contracting that disease.
+Many adverse events reported after vaccination are coincidental events that occur after vaccination but are not caused by the vaccine; the timing of an adverse event alone does not establish that vaccination caused the symptoms.